Let’s be honest – it’s not JUST a surfboard. Everyone has a special connection to their boards, whether they admit it or not.

 A true surfer knows how to treat their surfboard.

-A real surfer knows how to treat their surfboard!
-Surfboards are shaped for those massive powers on the ocean, yet they are so fragile to the dings and dents outside of their element.
+Surfboards are shaped for those massive powers on the ocean, yet they are so fragile to dings and dents.
 Anyway, down here you will find ways to transport and stock your board on and off its glorious duty.
-The following is an introduction to some of the most known ways to store and transport your board — Wall racks, ceiling racks, bicycle, car scooter racks, DIY surf racks, etc. A wide selection to choose from for sure!
+The following is an introduction to some of the more known ways to store and transport your board — Wall racks, ceiling racks, bicycle, car, scooter racks.

 This article is written in honor of our beloved surfboards

 Table of Contents

 Surfboard WALL RACKS

 A useful and practical surfboard wall rack in your house is a smart and decorative way to store your surfboard.